panos1b/Meeting-Manager/readme.md

 ## Licencing

-- Unless otherwise stated all of this repository is covered by the EUROPEAN UNION PUBLIC LICENCE v.
+- Unless otherwise stated all of this repository's code is covered by the EUROPEAN UNION PUBLIC LICENCE v.
 1.2
 - My permanent address is in Greece, so as per EUPL v1.2 the governing law is the Greek law

 ## Limitations
 Keep in mind the goal of this project is to use Redis.
 You should understand that everything else is treated as an afterthought.
-This is why the frontend is plain, the MVC framework loosely followed, simple SQLite used for permanent storage etc.
+This is why the frontend is plain, the MVC framework loosely followed, simple SQLite is used for permanent storage etc.

 ## Thanks
 Special thanks to Redi (without the s) for the help!